mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/RB129 SPOT Collection.md

 __Q: How is the method lookup path affected by module mixins and class inheritance?__

+With module mixins, RUby will first search in the class of the calling object and then look in the last module that was mixid in.
+SO the last module included in the class is looked in first.

+With class inheritance, Ruby first searches in the class of the calling object, then in any mixed in modules in the order already explained above, and then it goes to the immediate superclass for the current class.

 __Q:What is the method lookup path used when invoking `#walk` on `good_dog`?__

 ```ruby